minecraftchest1/ARS-FTC-Blog/content/_index.md

 ## Front Page Content

-this is the site for ars middle ftc team.
+This is the site for Athens Renaissance Middle School FTC club.

-this page is still a work in progres.
+This page is still a work in progres.